De-registering (closing) a company

 Continue reading to understand all about closing a company in Hong Kong.

 If you have incorporated a company in Hong Kong, it is important to know how essential it is to stay up to date with the annual filings.
 Companies are not allowed to just simply stop their company filings, even if the company is about to be deregistered.
 The HK government does not automatically just strike off a company.
-In Hong Kong, to deregister a business, you would have to follow the proper procedure for filing the appropriate forms and notifying the Company Registry in Hong Kong.
+In Hong Kong, to deregister a business, you would have to follow the proper procedure for filing the appropriate forms and notifying the Companies Registry in Hong Kong.

 Keeping in mind that your business is no longer functional, and it does not have any liabilities or debts, you can deregister the business.
 Closing a company in Hong Kong includes some specific steps to follow and documents to submit.
 Moreover, the processes may take months to complete, while the cost of these processes depend entirely on how the company is being closed.